-- 1) Unplug the kiln.
+1) Unplug the kiln.
 Open the Control Panel.
-Remove the offending thermocouples connection wires from the Thermocouple Terminal Strip and bind the red and yellow wires together with electrical tape.
-Close up the panel and plug in the kiln.
-The control should read room temperature for that thermocouple (approximately 90 Deg F because of the thermocouple offsets). - 2) If it does read room temperature then the thermocouple is probably bad and needs to be replaced.
-If the control does not read room temperature then there is either a bad thermocouple wire in the Control Thermocouple Harness or the control is bad. - 3) Redo the test by putting a small jumper like a paperclip across the thermocouple terminals directly on the DynaTrol board.
+Remove the offending thermocouples connection wires from the Thermocouple Terminal Strip and bind the red and yellow

+2) If it does read room temperature then the thermocouple is probably bad and needs to be replaced.
+If the control does not read room temperature then there is either a bad thermocouple wire in the Control Thermocouple Harness or the control is bad.

+3) Redo the test by putting a small jumper like a paperclip across the thermocouple terminals directly on the DynaTrol board.
 If the control now will read room temperature then you have a bad thermocouple wire.
 If it does not read room temperature then the control is definitely bad and needs to be replaced.
 See this: hotkilns.com/replace-dynatrol